quasarframework/quasar-framework.org/source/guide/index.md

 $ vue init quasarframework/quasar-starter-kit-umd <folder_name>
 ```

 And you're done.
 Inspect `index.html` file that was created in the new folder and learn how you can embed Quasar.
+You may want to repeat the step above to experiment with different setups based on the answers you give out.

-Now head on to read about [UMD Starter Kit](/guide/embedding-quasar.html).
+Now head on to read about [UMD/Standalone](/guide/embedding-quasar.html).

-## Main Starter Kit (Recommended)
+## Starter Kit (Recommended)
 If you want to be able to build:
 * a SPA (Single Page Application/Website),
 * a PWA (Progressive Web App),
 * a Mobile App (through Cordova),
 * an Electron App,
+...and
+* benefit from a stellar experience provided by Quasar CLI, with HMR (Hot Module Reload)
+* share the same base-code for all those modes
+* benefit from the latest web recommended practices out of the box
+* ability to write ES6 code
+* benefit from Tree Shaking
+* get your code optimized, minified, bundled in the best possible way
+* ability to write SFC (Single File Component - for Vue)
-...sharing the same base-code, then go for the **Main Starter Kit**:
+...then go for the **Starter Kit** way:

 First, we install Quasar CLI.
 Make sure you have Node >=8 and NPM >=5 installed on your machine.